albertzak/open/readme.md

-> how to connect node, specify caps (show after rpi is blinking first)
+- how to connect node, specify caps
+  - show after rpi is blinking first

+- (explain clj `#_#_` map keyval comment syntax)

 preempt reviewer Qs (from simple to deep)

-> lisp!
+- why lisp?
->> trivial to rewrite
+  - trivial to rewrite
+    - though code isn't 100% data (whitespace, linebreaks, line comments)
->> navigate through the inlined data with the same motions as you're traversing your code. semi-structural paredit feels great, there's no divide.
+  - navigate through the inlined data with the same motions as you're traversing your code.
-> also clojure!
+    - semi-structural paredit feels great, there's no divide between data and code.

+- why clojure?
->> it puts plain printable data font and center.
+  - it puts plain printable data font and center.
 >>  programs are just a handful of immutable data structures, and mostly pure functions operating on them
 >> all state is usually kept ONE place, where state just means an identity, a succession over time of ~ plain inspectable immutable values.
 >> hold on to intermediate steps of a compuitation, anywhere. look at anything. won't change from under you. and it's serializable, copypasteable, stable basis for comparison etc